notyourdaniels/tokopedia-play-clone/README.md

 For a detailed API request and response documentation, please refer to the [following Gists](https://gist.github.com/notyourdaniels/07102caaf139414c663b95269a101f0b): https://gist.github.com/notyourdaniels/07102caaf139414c663b95269a101f0b

-# How to Run Tokopedia Play Clone App
+# How to Run Tokopedia Play Clone App (Production)

 To run the Tokopedia Play Clone app on another machine, follow these steps: